jpboyce/SQL-as-a-Service-Proof-of-Concept/README.md

 - Exports - Individual components exported using CloudClient
 - PowershellScripts - Individual Powerscript script items
 - YAMLFiles - Individual component YAML files and master blueprint YAML file

+## Placeholder Settings
+Some references to servers, domains, accounts, etc were done via Properties.
+Some were hard-coded into the scripts themselves.
+Some are explained below:

+- contoso.com or contoso - Placeholder for the Active Directory domain to be used
+- vRA-CL-Admin - Cluster Admin account with the rights to create the cluster object
+- vRA-Dom-Join - Account with rights to join the servers to the domain
+- vra-ipam - Account with rights to perform actions on IPAM system
+- SQLAAS SQL Administrators - AD group added as SQL admins during the installation
+- dnssvr.contoso.com - Generic name for DNS server of the domain (refereneced when creating DNS records)
+- ipamsvr.contoso.com - IPAM server of the domain (referenced for IP reservations)
+- filesvr - Server hosting SQL install files

+Computer/cluster objects were created in sub-OUs of OU=vRealize,DC=contoso,DC=com